pebgroup/coryphoideae_species_tree/README.md

 ### Intronerate

 In order to generate the super contigs we need to run intronerate.
+Intronerate reruns exonarate but finds the introns instead of the exons.
 Run the `intronerate_batch.sh`
 ***Make sure to download the developmental version of intronerate from Github, as the standard one causes errors when run***